dyzhuu/personal-companion-bot-workshop/README.md

-# Smart Lanterns
+# Personal Companion Discord Bot

 ## Presented by GDSC - Google Developer Student Club

-## `Introduction`
+## Introduction
-Welcome to the Google Developer Student Club (GDSC) University Club Event!

 🤖 Introduction to Discord Bot Development 🤖

+Welcome to the GDSC Personal Companion Discord Bot Event!
 We are thrilled to have you here for an exciting journey into the world of AI-powered Discord bots!
 This event is all about creating your very own personal companion bot, which will be your loyal virtual friend on Discord.
 Whether you prefer to work individually or in groups, this event offers a fantastic opportunity to learn, collaborate, and build something truly awesome!

 🚀 What to Expect 🚀